- 7 Hacks to Pay Off Your Student Loans Fast

 Consider finding a duplex that may require a bit of fix-up work so that you can get a great deal.
 Contact a realtor and let them know that you’re looking for a duplex to buy owner-occupied that’s below market because of its condition, knowing that you’re going to put in some elbow grease to fix it up.

 If you buy it under market value, you’re walking in with a bit of equity.
-By renting one side of the duplex and the other room in the side where you reside, you’ll create some cash flow (probably enough to offset the mortgage payment).
+By renting one side of the duplex and the other room on the side where you reside, you’ll create some cash flow (probably enough to offset the mortgage payment).

 What you would normally spend on rent/mortgage is freed up to blast away debt!